nvim-lualine/lualine.nvim/README.md

 One liner functions can be inlined by utilizeing this .

 For exmaple this will show day of the week.
-And 2nd one will display current value of global variabke data.
+And 2nd one will display current value of global variable data.

 ```lua
 sections = {lualine_c = {"os.data('%a')", 'data'}}